mikke89/RmlUiDoc/pages/cpp_manual/contexts.md

 // Creates a new, empty document and places it into this context.
 // @param[in] tag The document type to create.
 // @return The new document, or nullptr if no document could be created.
-ElementDocument* CreateDocument(const {{page.lib_ns}}::Core::String& tag = "document");
+ElementDocument* CreateDocument(const Rml::String& tag = "document");
 ```

 The context will attempt to instance an element using the 'body' instancer, with the tag name specified by the caller.
-If a `{{page.lib_ns}}::Core::ElementDocument` is instanced, it will be added to the context and returned.
+If a `Rml::ElementDocument` is instanced, it will be added to the context and returned.

 ### Mouse cursor